nathanjhood/NapiAddon/README.md

 target_link_libraries(addon_v6 cmake-js::addon-base) # link to 'cmake-js::addon-base'
 ```

-The above target should build, while leaving the rest of the target's implementation up to the builder.
+The above target should build, while leaving the rest of the target's manual implementation up to the builder.

 ## Builds with either cmake-js or CMake